 I started volunteering in ministry in middle school and through high school in both youth ministry and music.
 In the fall of 1989 at 19 years old, I felt a call in preaching, teaching and music ministry.
 I told my Pastor’s wife that I was called to ministry and “…I know it is supposed to be given back to kids.”
 A year later I was asked to join our church launch of the AWANA ministry.
 I was trained and began doing children’s and youth ministry.
 I was part time staff in the music department.
 Eight years later after joining Salem Baptist Church of Chicago, I became the Administrative Assistant to the Music Ministry and Children’s Minister of Music.
 When it was found out that I was a preacher, I filled in for the Children’s Pastor when he was gone.
 And with some significant ministerial staff changes, I became the Children’s Pastor at Salem in September 2000.

-You’ll be presenting a half-track on the pastor part of being a children’s pastor.
+You’ll be presenting a workshop on the pastor part of being a children’s pastor.
 What are some common struggles people meet with when shepherding children and families?

 There is also the idea of respect amongst peers, staff members or from Senior Pastors.
 And having to shepherd those families that you work with.
 (That is a whole different set of Pastoring issues….R-E-S-P-E-C-T…find out what it means to me…I know you didn’t ask that… but I felt the need to sing.)